 7. Lõunakeskus – The largest shopping center in Southern Estonia, this place has it all.
 A hotel, restaurants, fast food, farmer’s market, 160 shops, lockers, cinema, 4D cinema as well as a permanent ice rink!
 Plus, there is a free bus nr.
 69 from the city center that will bring you there!

 8. Craft Beer Options – Beer lovers will appreciate the endless choices of craft beers you get to taste here!
 Taprooms, pubs, beer shops, breweries – Tartu has it all!
-Here are some of the favorite spots: Gambrinus Beer Shop Nr.1, Puhaste Kelder, De Tolly Beer Bar, Andersons Craft Beer.
+Here are some of my favorite spots: Gambrinus Beer Shop Nr.1, Puhaste Kelder, De Tolly Beer Bar, and Andersons Craft Beer.
 A Le Coq – Estonia’s oldest brewery and the biggest beverage producer is also located in Tartu.

-This year (2022) they opened a beer museum called The Beer World.
+In 2022 they opened a beer museum called The Beer World.
 You can visit and learn about its history and the process of making beers if interested in this kind of thing.

 Good to know: